Donald Trump Will Be Impeached, Predicts Professor Allan Litchman

 “He [Donald Trump] is a loose canon.
 Nobody knows what he really believes or really where he stands.
 He can’t be controlled.
 The Republicans would vastly prefer to have Mike Pence, an absolutely predictable down-the-pipe conservative Republican.”

-Allan Lichtman book’s The Case for Impeachment is acquired by Dev Street Books and is scheduled to be released on April 18.
+Allan Lichtman’s book The Case for Impeachment has been acquired by Dev Street Books and is scheduled to be released on April 18.

 Professor who predicted Trump would win, now says "there's a very good chance" he will be impeached https://t.co/RgWZNMwMqu